The Complete Guide To Staying Sober During the Holidays

 It’s important to choose a sober coach who’s a good fit for your individual needs.
 Consider factors like their training, experience, availability, and personality style.

 Look for someone who is compassionate, supportive, patient, and an active listener.
 They should have strong interpersonal skills to build trust and rapport.
-The coach should also be confident yet humble with the ability to adjust their approach based on the participant’s needs and personality.
-It’s important that they can maintain professional boundaries while providing empathy and care.
+The coach should also be confident yet humble and willing to adjust their approach based on the participant’s needs and personality.
+They should be able to maintain professional boundaries while providing empathy and care.

-Look for a sober coach program certified by the Joint Commission.
-It’s also ideal if they have personal recovery experience with your specific addiction issue.
+Finally, make sure to look for a sober coach with personal recovery experience related to your specific addiction issue.

 Being Open and Honest